moizalicious/siddhi-json-structs/README.md

         ...
     ],
     groupBy: ['value1',...],
-    aggregateBy*: {
-        attribute*: ‘’,
+    aggregateByAttribute*: '',
-        timePeriod*: {
+    aggregateByTimePeriod*: {
         minValue*: '', // Atleast one value should be added, and that will be marked as the minValue
-            maxValue: '' // Max value is added if the user wants to define a range of timestamps }
+        maxValue: '' // Max value is added if the user wants to define a range of timestamps },
-    },
     store: {Store JSON},
     annotationList: {Annotations JSON Array}